Yale University: Leadership

 The Yale Provost's Office and similar executive positions have launched several women into prominent university executive positions.
 In 1977, Provost Hanna Holborn Gray was appointed interim president of Yale and later went on to become president of the University of Chicago, being the first woman to hold either position at each respective school.
 In 1994, Provost Judith Rodin became the first permanent female president of an Ivy League institution at the University of Pennsylvania.
 In 2002, Provost Alison Richard became the vice-chancellor of the University of Cambridge.
-In 2003, the dean of the Divinity School, Rebecca Chopp, was appointed president of Colgate University and later went on to serve as the president of the Swarthmore College in 2009, and then the first female chancellor of the University of Denver in 2014.
+In 2003, the dean of the Divinity School, Rebecca Chopp, was appointed president of Colgate University and later went on to serve as the president of Swarthmore College in 2009, and then the first female chancellor of the University of Denver in 2014.
 In 2004, Provost Dr. Susan Hockfield became the president of the Massachusetts Institute of Technology.
 In 2004, Dean of the Nursing school, Catherine Gilliss, was appointed the dean of Duke University's School of Nursing and vice chancellor for nursing affairs.
 In 2007, Deputy Provost H. Kim Bottomly was named president of Wellesley College.

 Similar examples for men who have served in Yale leadership positions can also be found.
 In 2004, Dean of Yale College Richard H. Brodhead was appointed as the president of Duke University.
 In 2008, Provost Andrew Hamilton was confirmed to be the vice chancellor of the University of Oxford.